This post may contain affiliate links. Please read our disclosure policy.

 Enjoy these step-by-step photo instructions.
 You'll find the printable recipe card below.

-Either way!
 This slow cooker recipe or Instant pot spinach artichoke dip are both easy methods you can serve warm, straight from the cooker, which is perfect for game day and holidays.
-Or, fire up your oven and make hot spinach artichoke dip in a skillet, casserole dish, or bread bowl.

 To serve this dip cold, I recommend cooking it first using any method mentioned above.
 Then, allow it to cool completely, refrigerate, and serve with crackers, bread, vegetables, etc.

-Make-ahead by combining all ingredients and refrigerate up to 3 days in advance.
-When you're ready to slow cook the dip, pop the mixture into the slow cooker and continue with the recipe.
+- You can make Crockpot spinach artichoke dip ahead by combining all ingredients in an airtight container and refrigerate up to 3 days in advance.
+When you're ready to slow cook the dip, pop the mixture into the slow cooker and continue with the slow cooker instructions below.

-During the slow cook cycle, stir the dip as needed to prevent the dip overheating in any one spot.
+- During the slow cook cycle, stir the dip if needed to combine and cold or warm spots.

 Storage and reheat instructions